 For RORO cargo the main requirement is space for turning and parking, one of the main engineer and construction tasks would be to make sure suitable space is available.
-For pallets and containers, the in service equipment should generally be sufficient.
+For pallets and containers, the in-service equipment should generally be sufficient.
 The Kalmar Rough Terrain Container Handler (RTCH) is an impressive piece of equipment but with less than 20 in service relatively uncommon.

 For use where the all-terrain features are not required, the MoD has a number of Hyster container handlers

 Although they are not necessarily classed as deployable equipment an extra small purchase for use in this role, deployments would provide a useful uplift without costing a great deal.
-DROPS (if any are left in service), the newer Enhanced Palletized Load System (EPLS) and whatever is chosen for the non Articulated Vehicle Programme (NAVP) can be used for container transport in and around the port and beyond.
+DROPS (if any are left in service), the newer Enhanced Palletized Load System (EPLS) and whatever is chosen for the non-articulated Vehicle Programme (NAVP) can be used for container transport in and around the port and beyond.
 EPLS can lift ISO containers without first placing them on a flatrack but in most other respects, EPLS is broadly similar to DROPS.
-The H Frame or Container Handling system uses ISO locks and can lift 8’0″, 8’6″ and 9’0″ containers with an optional kit for 4’0″ and 3’3″ half height containers.
-The MAN SV Recovery Vehicle can lift 15 tonnes and the Iveco Truck Mounted Loader, 5.3 tonnes, useful for shifting pallets and smaller or unloaded containers.
+The H Frame or Container Handling system uses ISO locks and can lift 8’0″, 8’6″ and 9’0″ containers with an optional kit for 4’0″ and 3’3″ half-height containers.
+The MAN SV Recovery Vehicle can lift 15 tonnes and the Iveco Truck Mounted Loader, 5.3 tonnes, is useful for shifting pallets and smaller or unloaded containers.

 Where situations dictate the use of non-specialised container lifting equipment a spreader frame increases speed and safety.
-The twistlocks are activated by pulling a toggle which eliminates the need for personnel to climb on top of the container.
+The twist locks are activated by pulling a toggle which eliminates the need for personnel to climb on top of the container.

 Bottom lug lifters are also available to avoid working at height.

 Not everything has to be powered and simple mechanical equipment still has utility, especially in rapid response situations where the heavy lift equipment might be in follow on offload.
-Recotech in Sweden make the 17 tonne capacity Wing Lift, Anga in Poland and Haacon in Germany also make similar equipment that can be used for limited road moves and aircraft/vehicle loading.
+Recotech in Sweden make the 17-tonne capacity Wing Lift, Anga in Poland and Haacon in Germany also make similar equipment that can be used for limited road moves and aircraft/vehicle loading.

 These manual systems can be slow and have a lower lift weight but the advantage of not needing power is obvious, especially for the wheeled lifting jacks.
 They also allow containers to be loaded and unloaded from vehicles without any MHE.

 Although manual systems are cheap and easy to use they often lack speed and lifting capacity.
-Moving containers around port storage areas is usually done by equipment like container forklifts or the Kalmar but as mentioned above, are difficult to deploy, expensive and few in number.
+Moving containers around port storage areas are usually done by equipment like container forklifts or the Kalmar but as mentioned above, are difficult to deploy, expensive and few in number.
 Other powered systems might not have the reach or stacking capacity of the Kalmar but are much lower cost and easier to deploy.
 The simplest type is like the manual systems above, corner jacks and hoists, but of course, powered.